wnanbei/direwolf/articles/tutorial.md

 It only support `UTF8`, `GBK`, `GB18030`, `Latin1` now.

 Note: Text() will decode content every time you call it.
-If you want reuse text, you would better store the text in a variable.
+If you want to reuse text, you would better store the text in a variable.

 ```go
 text := resp.Text()
 ```

-Besides, if you want get raw content, you can use `Content()` method, it will return a `[]byte`:
+Besides, if you want to get raw content, you can use `Content()` method and it will return a `[]byte`:

 ```go
 resp.Content()